Ruth9901/Tic-Tac-Toe/Description.md

 # Tic-Tac-Toe
-This is a simple tic tac toe game project with UI developed used RAD C++ Builder.
+This is a UI based tic tac toe game project developed using RAD Studio C++ Builder.
+The algorithm of the program implements the use of standard C++.
+It allows the two players to know whose turn it is, and then labels the winner.